vincenzooo/pyXsurf/README.rst

 The main part of the library is well defined and it works well.
 I am constantly adding functions when I find they are needed during my daily work.
-Not all modules and functions in the repository are meant to be included in the library, with a few of them in early stage development or abandoned, however I don't know how to remove them from the public distribution, while keeping them for backwards compatibility or future needs, so they are included.
+The selection of modules for public release is in phase of improvement, there are still a few modules that are in early stage or not of general interest, but are included for backwards compatibility, future needs or just to stay on the safe side.

 Code is usually commented, and sometimes even in the right place for self-documentation to work, but this is quite non-uniform, as it mixes different conventions I tried over the time, and it will remain like this until I find one tool that I can use to maintain the documentation.
 In the meanwhile, you should be able to access